paulcockrell/slidey/README.md

 Use the arrow keys to move him, he will slide until he hits an object.
 If he slides through a bottle, he will pick it up on the way.
-Use the spacebar to teleport him to its location, be warned, the teleporter will also move to the wizards starting potion.
+Use the spacebar to teleport him to its location, be warned, the teleporter will switch to the wizards original potition.

+Top tip:

+The teleporter is a solid object, so use it as a movable bit of wall to help you navigate the board.

 ## Assets